The best fisheye lenses in 2025: see the bigger picture with a 180º view

 Sample image taken with a circular fisheye lens (Image credit: Getty Images)

-The best fisheye lenses can seriously improve your photography if you're wanting an enormous viewing angle and wider shots.
-Fisheye lenses were invented to enable meteorologists to keep a close watch on the weather, but these lenses soon found favor with creative photographers, vloggers, and filmmakers.
+Fisheye lenses were invented to enable meteorologists to keep a close watch on the weather, with a 180º field of view, but these offbeat scientific lenses soon found favor with more adventurous photographers, vloggers, and filmmakers.
+You see, by taking advantage of that extreme viewing angle, fisheye lenses can seriously improve your creative photography.

 Even the widest of regular wide-angle lenses can't compete with the aesthetic of a fisheye lens.
-Whereas regular wide-angle lenses have a rectilinear design that aims to keep distortion to a minimum, the curvilinear nature of fisheye lenses produces extreme barrel distortion, giving a bold and unique look to images.
+Whereas regular wide-angle lenses have a rectilinear design that aims to minimize distortion, the curvilinear nature of fisheye lenses produces extreme barrel distortion, giving images a bold and unique look.

 Diagonal fisheyes (also sometimes confusingly called ‘full-frame’ fisheyes) produce an image circle that’s large enough to cover the entire image sensor.
 Whether designed for a full-frame or crop sensor camera, the resulting image has a regular, full-sized rectangular shape.
-However.
-It only gives a 180-degree viewing angle when measured on the horizontal of the frame.
+However, it only gives a 180-degree viewing angle when measured on the diagonal of the frame.

 Circular fisheyes produce a smaller image circle that fits within the boundary of the image sensor.
 In this case, you end up with a smaller, circular image but with an even wider viewing angle, equating to a full 180 degrees in both vertical and horizontal planes.